kernelcrash/electron-rom-emulator/README.md

 #define ADC_HIGH_THRESHOLD 192
 ```

+- You can wire in a 40 pin TUBE interface.
+Most pins are connected directly to the Electron expansion connector.
+However, we generate the TUBE chip select on PB0 (which goes to pin 8 of the TUBE 40 pin connector).

 Wiring
 ======

-- Wiring from the 50 pin edge connector on the Electron to the STM42F407VET6 board is as follows
+- Wiring from the 50 pin edge connector on the Electron to the STM42F407VET6 board is as follows.
+This does not include the connections for the TUBE interface.
+Look further down for details of the TUBE connection.
 ```
 	   BOTTOM	TOP (towards the AC INPUT)